Ramage and the Freebooters: Plot

 Ramage is ordered by Admiral Robinson to Grenada, from which numerous merchant ships sailing to nearby Martinique have been mysteriously disappearing en route, presumably due to activity by privateers.
 Again, Ramage is being set up as a scapegoat, since Admiral Robinson and two of his frigate captains have spent months unsuccessfully searching for these privateers, and can now shift the blame to Ramage should fail at the same mission.
 At Grenada, Ramage gets off to an uneven start with Colonel Wilson.
 He then explores the coastlines of all islands between Grenada and Martinique, but is unsuccessful in finding the pirate's lair.
 On his return to Grenada, Ramage meets Governor Fisher, who turns out to be a pompous, incompetent social climber.
 However, Ramage accepts Fisher's invitation to a fete, as it will give him an opportunity to meet with many of the local shipowners.
 At the ball, Ramage falls quickly in love with Claire de Giraud, the extremely competent and beautiful private secretary to the Governor.
 However, at the ball, one of the shipowners insists that he must sail at once, as his cargo is perishable.
 Ramage reluctantly agrees, knowing that the ship will most likely be seized before reaching its destination.
 Only four people know the schedule.
 When Ramage steps out on the balcony of the governor's mansion for some fresh air, he notices some native drumming, sounding further and further way like the transmission of a message, and the sudden appearance of bonfires on the far coast.
 He realizes that this is how information on the sailing of ships from Grenada is reaching the pirates, but later realizes that the only person who could have overheard the schedule was Claire de Giraud.
 When he confronts Claire, he finds that she is the unwilling pawn of Governor Fisher's butler, who is not only a French spy, but is her father.
-Ramage has his native-Grenadan crewman, Maxton, train Jackson in how to send a false message and lays a trap for the privateers – he and twenty crewmen from the Tritons hide in the hold of a ship provided by Rondin, and allow themselves to be captured by the privateers, with Southwick following just under the horizon in Triton.
+Ramage has his native-Grenadan crewman, Maxton, train Jackson in how to send a false message and lays a trap for the privateers – he and twenty crewmen from the Triton hide in the hold of a ship provided by Rondin, and allow themselves to be captured by the privateers, with Southwick following just under the horizon in Triton.
 The plan works, but Ramage finds himself highly outnumbered as he and his crew recapture the ship from the privateers and attempt to fight their way out of their hidden base.
 With the help of Triton, Ramage finally manages to overcome the privateers and to capture two of their ships.
 Arriving back at Grenada, he finds a lieutenant waiting with letter from Admiral Robinson reprimanding him for failing to complete his mission, and an angry report from Governor Fisher to the Admiral, both confirming his suspicions that he had been set up as a scapegoat from the start.
 However, with the capture of the privateers, Ramage finds that he now has the upper hand over his political enemies.